1 book

 ‘Wayfinders: Off Course’ is a series of colorful, queer, fantasy graphic novels.

-It’s an odyssey about three shipwreck survivors traveling from island to island, connecting to others, and how letting people in is the only way to save the world.
+Three shipwreck survivors traveling from island to island, connecting to others, and how letting people in is the only way to save the world.

 Nat and Q both have a bachelor’s degree in respectively Animation and Graphic Storytelling from The Animation Workshop.
 Their skills supplement each other very well: Nat starts projects, gets them off the ground.
 Q finishes and polishes the stories so they are ready for the world.